 Counting calories is contingent on having a specific number of calories to eat every day, a number that is ultimately decided by your weight, height, age, level of activity, and goals, Sean Toy points out.

 Macronutrients, or macros, concentrate on protein, carbohydrates, and fat, with a method of tracking that highlights how many grams of each macronutrient is being consumed.
-Because macronutrients form the calories found in food and drinks, you will also be capable of indirectly tracking calories.
+Because macronutrients form the calories found in food and drinks, you will also be capable of indirectly tracking calories and nutrition.

 Both methods are intense and demand a sizeable effort on your part, as you will utilize a food scale and measuring cups or spoons to weigh and measure your portions for practically every meal.

-Research indicates that counting calories and macronutrients are highly valuable, helping people lose as much as 5% of body weight and offering precision that transcends any other option outside of a lab.
+Research indicates that counting calories and macronutrients are highly valuable and rich in nutrition, helping people lose as much as 5% of body weight and offering precision that transcends any other option outside of a lab.

 Tracking calories and macronutrients are particularly beneficial for three scenarios: short-term reliance (after a couple of weeks’ worth of counting, you can gain a better understanding of your eating habits and discover the proper portions); people with certain needs (set goals require more accuracy, whether that is reaching a certain weight or having an exact body fat percentage, and the counting strategy generally proves quite useful for this); and the statistic obsessives (people who genuinely appreciate the process of collecting calorie and macronutrient data, observing changes in weight or body size and applying modifications to their regimen).

 When it comes to bulking up, you need to consume more calories than your body requires, which can be estimated by a calorie counter that uses the same criteria mentioned earlier.